MicrosoftDocs/winrt-api/windows.graphics.printing/printpagedescription.md

 ### -field ImageableRect
 The [Rect](../windows.foundation/rect.md) within the page size on which content may actually be printed.
-Content outside of the , whether less or greater than the page size, will be cropped by the print target.
+Content outside of the rectangle, whether less or greater than the page size, will be cropped by the print target.
 The  is specified in device independent pixels (DIPs).

 ### -field PageSize